-The answer is Yes but you will suffer additional allegations by the DMV and a stiffer DUI penalty when you get to court.
-The real answer is NO if you were issued a driver’s license in California because you gave your consent (implied) to be later blood, breath or urine tested for drugs and alcohol if anytime in the future you are arrested for DUI drugs or alcohol.
+- The answer is Yes but you will suffer additional allegations by the DMV and a stiffer DUI penalty when you get to court.
+The real answer is NO if you were issued a driver’s license in California because you gave your consent (implied) to be later blood, breath or urine tested for drugs and alcohol if anytime in the future you are detained and arrested for DUI drugs or alcohol.

-Here at The Law Offices of Ed Blum your Vehicle Code section 23152(e) DUI Marijuana case will be diligently fought and the stop of your vehicle, detention and subsequent arrest and the test results will be challenged via a Motion to Suppress evidence in the trial court.
-If the stop of your vehicle, detention, subsequent arrest, and search of your person (test results) is proved to be unconstitutional, the test results will be discarded even if they show that marijuana was consumed.
+Here at The Law Offices of P J Voll your Marijuana DUI Vehicle Code section 23152(e) charge will be diligently fought and the stop of your vehicle, detention and subsequent arrest and the test results will be challenged via a Motion to Suppress evidence in the trial court.
+If the stop of your vehicle, detention, subsequent arrest, and search of your person (test results) is proved to be unconstitutional, the blood, breath or urine test results will be discarded even if the results reveal that weed was consumed.

-If I am stopped, detained or arrested for Marijuana DUI, what chemical tests must one submit to?
+If I am stopped, detained or arrested for Marijuana DUI, what chemical tests must I take?

-After you have been pulled over and the cop smells the odor of burnt marijuana or you voluntarily admit to smoking marijuana recently, OR the cop sees marijuana or indicia of marijuana use on you or in your car, you will be detained and investigated for DUI.
-Then you will likely be requested to submit to a blood or breath test by the investigating officer all of which is entirely legal and Constitutional in the State of California.
+- After you have been pulled over and the cop smells the odor of burnt marijuana or you voluntarily admit to smoking marijuana recently, OR the cop sees marijuana or indicia of marijuana use on you or in your car, you will be detained and investigated for DUI.
+Then you will likely be requested to submit to a chemical blood or chemical breath test by the investigating officer all of which is entirely legal and Constitutional in the State of California.
 It is even legal for the police officer to pull you out of your vehicle and ask you questions and demand that you submit to Field Sobriety Tests.

-If you choose a breath test and your alcohol level is low or zero the officer may still demand a blood test if the cop believes from a totality of the circumstances that a blood test will show you might be Driving or Operating a Vehicle Under the Influence of marijuana.
+If you choose a chemical breath test and your alcohol level is low or zero, the officer may still demand a chemical blood test if s/he believes from a totality of the circumstances that a chemical blood test will show you might be Driving or Operating a Vehicle Under the Influence of marijuana.

-If you cannot submit to a blood test due to medical concerns, or if a blood test is unavailable due to a the shortage of a phlebotomist or nurse, then a urine test will be demanded in place of a blood test.
+If you cannot submit to a blood test due to medical concerns, or if a blood test is unavailable due to a the shortage of a phlebotomist or nurse, then a chemical urine test will be demanded in place of a blood test.
+But this is rare.

-- May one refuse to take a breath, blood or urine test for Marijuana DUI after one has been arrested for Driving or Operating a Motor Vehicle while Under the Influence of Marijuana?
+May one legally refuse to take a chemical breath, blood or urine test for Marijuana DUI after one has been arrested for Driving or Operating a Motor Vehicle while Under the Influence of Marijuana?

-Unless you are on current active probation for DUI or some other crime which requires you to submit to a chemical test, you may legally decline to submit to the road side hand held breath testing device also known as a Preliminary Breath Testing or Preliminary Alcohol Screening.
+- CAVEAT: Unless you are on current active probation for DUI or some other crime which requires you to submit to a chemical test, you may legally decline to submit to the road side hand held breath testing device also known as a Preliminary Breath Testing or Preliminary Alcohol Screening.
 Device.
-In addition, the officer may ask you to perform field sobriety tests.
-Keep this next bit of information in mind, as long as you are not already on DUI or criminal probation, you may legally decline to take these tests.
+In addition, the officer may ask you to submit to Field Sobriety tests.
+Keep this next bit of information in mind, IF you are not already on DUI or criminal probation, you may legally and rightfully NOT submit to these tests.
 However, once arrested for DUI then it is required that you submit to a chemical test of your breath, urine of blood.
-You may still decline the Field Sobriety Tests which includes the hand held breath test device at the side of the road.
-So, when the cop arrests you, a refusal to submit to a DUI blood breath or urine test will result in additional consequences above those already in place for Vehicle Code section 23152(e) marijuana DUI.
+You may still legally decline the Field Sobriety Tests which includes the hand held breath test device at the side of the road.
+So, when the cop arrests you, a refusal to submit to a DUI chemical blood, breath or urine test will create additional penalties and consequences above those already in place for Marijuana DUI Vehicle Code section 23152(e).

-For a 1st time marijuana DUI, these include but are not limited to:
+For a 1st Marijuana DUI, these include but are not limited to:

 - 48 additional hours in jail,

-- 9-months DUI program (instead of the usual 3-month program)
+- a 9 month DUI program versus the 3-month program

-- Are Chemical Tests for DUI Marijuana even reliable?
+- Are the Chemical Tests for Marijuana DUI even dependable and reliable?

-Below are the major problem areas with blood or urine testing for marijuana DUI:
+- The following are the Big issue areas with blood or urine testing for Marijuana DUI:

-- The chemical blood or urine tests don’t indicate when the consumption of marijuana took place;
+- TIMING - The chemical blood or urine tests don’t indicate WHEN the consumption of marijuana took place;

-- The chemical blood or urine tests don’t show how much marijuana was consumed; AND
+- QUANTITY - The chemical blood or urine tests don’t show the quantity of marijuana that was consumed; AND

-- The experts cannot agree as to how much marijuana in one’s system equals driving stoned.
+- DISAGREEMENT - The experts cannot agree as to what level of marijuana in one’s system equals driving stoned.

 - THC - delta-9-tetrahydrocannabinol (“THC”)

-Delta-9-tetrahydrocannabinol (“THC”) is the main psychoactive ingredient in marijuana and thus the principal psychoactive constituent of cannabis.
+- Delta-9-tetrahydrocannabinol (“THC”) is the predominant psychoactive chemical ingredient in marijuana and thus the principal psychoactive constituent of cannabis.
 It alters one’s perception, motor skills, recall and awareness.
-THC is what makes marijuana users feel “baked.”
+Delta-9-tetrahydrocannabinol is what causes weed smokers to feel “baked.”

-Immediately after marijuana is consumed results in the highest blood concentration of THC with the effects of smoking marijuana lasting one to two hours.
+Immediately after marijuana is consumed, it results in the highest concentration of Delta-9-tetrahydrocannabinol in the blood with the effects of smoking marijuana lasting no more than one to two hours.

-Blood tests can produce many false positives for someone who has been charged with California Vehicle Code section 23152(e) DUI marijuana.
+- False Positives: Blood chemical tests can produce many false positives for someone who has been charged with California Vehicle Code section 23152(e) driving under the influence of marijuana.

-For people who occasionally use marijuana, delta-9-tetrahydrocannabinol (THC) is detectible in the blood for up to 12 hours after use.
+For people who occasionally use marijuana, delta-9-tetrahydrocannabinol (THC) is detectible in one’s system for up to half a day after use.
 In people who frequently use marijuana, it can reveal itself in blood or urine tests up to 48 hours after last consumption.
-As a result, “false positives” for weed impairment are commonplace, especially when the driver has not consumed marijuana for days.
+Thus, “false positives” for weed impairment are commonplace, especially when the driver has not consumed marijuana for several days.

-Example: Jimmy Spliff smokes marijuana ten or twelve times a week and has been for years.
+Example: Jimmy Spliff smokes marijuana ten or twelve times every week and has been for years.
 I mean it’s like a religion to him.
-One day he is driving with his lights out after dark and is pulled over by Officer Square.
-The officer smells weed on Jimmy’s beard and clothes and arrests him for DUI marijuana in Violation of California Vehicle Code section 23152(e).
+One day he is driving with his lights out after dark and is stopped by Officer Square.
+Square smells weed on Jimmy’s beard and wardrobe and arrests him for DUI marijuana in Violation of California Vehicle Code section 23152(e).

-Interestingly, this happens on a day when Jimmy has not smoked any pot and isn't feelong any effects of weed consumption.
+Interestingly, this arrest goes down on a Sunday when Jimmy has not used any herb and is not feeling any effects of weed consumption.
 But because Jimmy is a chronic user, his blood test shows the presence of delta-9-tetrahydrocannabinol (THC).

 - Urine testing

 - There exists many more issues/problems with Urine testing for marijuana DUI than blood testing for marijuana DUI.
-The least reliable tests to determine if one is driving under the influence of marijuana is a urine chemical test.
-Such testing does not directly test for the presence of THC, but instead it tests for inactive metabolites, such as THC carboxylic acid (THC-COOH) which are metabolites that are inactive.
-Metabolites that are inactive can be detected in urine long after one has consumed marijuana such as days or even weeks after the arrestee for DUI marijuana has consumed marijuana.
-As such, any impairing effects due to marijuana consumption will have dissipated long before the accused has even thought about driving his or her car but the inactive metabolites will still be detected by a urine test, in some cases for as long as up to one month in habitual users.
+The least reliable tests to tell if one is DUI marijuana is a urine chemical test.
+Such testing does not directly test for the presence of Delta-9-tetrahydrocannabinol, but instead it tests for THC carboxylic acid (THC-COOH) which are metabolites that are inactive.
+Metabolites that are inactive can be detected in urine long after one has consumed marijuana such as days or even weeks after the arrestee for marijuana DUI has consumed marijuana.
+As such, any alleged impairing effects due to marijuana ingestion will have dissipated long before the accused has even thought about driving his or her car, but the inactive metabolites will still be detected by a urine test, in some cases for as long as up to one month in habitual users.
 Now you tell me, is that fair?

-A positive urine test does not indicate that one was DUI marijuana since these inactive metabolites do not themselves cause impairment for driving purposes.
-The positive test simply indicates that marijuana has been consumed within the last couple of days, weeks or even months.
+Also, a positive chemical urine test for Marijuana does not indicate the driver was DUI marijuana since these inactive metabolites do not themselves cause impairment for driving purposes.
+The positive test simply indicates that marijuana has been used within the last couple of days, weeks or even months.

 - Is it possible for Marijuana use to Alter one’s Driving Skills?

-Moreover, there are studies that show driving after smoking weed merely doubles your risk of getting into an automobile wreck while studies show in contrast that driving drunk is 20 times more likely the cause of an accident in new drivers.
+- Marijuana vs. Alcohol - there are reports that claim driving after using weed makes it twice as likely of getting into an automobile accident while studies show in contrast that alcohol related drunk driving is 20 times more likely the cause of a traffic collision in newer young drivers.

-Drivers who have smoked marijuana tend to be more aware of their high than drunk drivers of being impaired due to alcohol consumption.
+Drivers who have smoked marijuana tend to be more aware of their high than drivers do of being impaired due to alcohol consumption.
 As a result, those who have ingested marijuana tend to drive more carefully at a slower rate of speed than normal resulting in far fewer accidents as opposed to those driving after too many drinks.

-In summary, even though the law penalizes DUI marijuana and DUI alcohol the same, the experts agree that this is not an equitable distribution of the California DUI laws which are already viewed as Draconian.
+In summary, though the law penalizes DUI marijuana and DUI alcohol the same, the experts agree that this is not an equitable distribution of the California DUI laws which are already viewed as stringent, severe and cruel.

-- Are there Probationary terms for California VC 23152(e) Marijuana DUI ?
+- Are there Probationary terms for DUI Marijuana California VC 23152(e)?

-DMV - A 5-month suspension of your driver's license is the standard penalty for a first time conviction of DUI Marijuana VC 23152(e).
-For cases without a serious accident, DUI marijuana under California Vehicle Code 23152(e) is routinely charged as a California misdemeanor.
-The penalties are the same for Driving Impaired by alcohol.
+- DMV - A 5-month suspension of your driver's license is the standard penalty for a first time conviction of DUI Marijuana VC 23152(e).
+For cases without a serious accident, DUI marijuana under California Vehicle Code 23152(e) is often charged as a California misdemeanor.
+The probationary penalties and obligations are the same for Driving Impaired by alcohol.
 There is a way to only suffer a 30 days suspension providing the Administrative Pre Se hearing is lost at the Department of Motor Vehicles.

 COURT - For a first time offense providing there was no traffic accident, the probationary terms of a marijuana DUI conviction can include:

-- Informal stay out of trouble probation for three to five years;
+- Unsupervised Stay out of trouble probation for three to five years;

-- A maximum of six months in county jail;
+- No more than six months in jail;

-- Suspension of your driver's license for five months.
+- Suspension/revocation of your driving privilege for five months.

-For second or third offenses, these penalties increase but still remain misdemeanor penalties unless someone was injured which could result in a felony filing of a violation of Vehicle Code section 23152(e) Marijuana DUI:
+For second or third offenses, the probationary terms and penalties go up but still remain misdemeanor versus felony penalties unless someone was injured which could result in a felony filing of a violation of Vehicle Code section 23152(e) Marijuana DUI:

-For cases filed as a felony the following is only a partial list of what could be ADDITIONALLY ordered as a condition of probation providing probation is recommended:
+For cases filed as Felony DUI the following is only a partial list of what could be ADDITIONALLY ordered as a condition of probation providing probation is recommended:

 - State prison/jail sentence;